carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 # Exercises:

-Do and turn in exercises 1 - 4.
+Do and turn in exercises 1 through 4.

 If you are done, try the Bonus Creative Challenge exercise.